 Hakonechloa doesn’t need supplemental fertilizing in good soils but if you do fertilize, wait until after the first blush of growth in spring.

 When sun hits the blades, they tend to brown.
-So for those planted in sunnier areas, cut off the dead ends as needed to improve the appearance of the plant.
+For those planted in sunnier areas, cut off the dead ends as needed to improve the appearance of the plant.
 In winter, cut back spent blades to the crown.